d3/d3-timer/README.md

 209
 ```

-(The exact values may vary depending on your JavaScript runtime and what else your computer is doing at the moment.)
+(The exact values may vary depending on your JavaScript runtime and what else your computer is doing.)
 Note that the first *elapsed* time is 3ms: this is the elapsed time since the timer started, not since the timer was scheduled.
 Here the timer started 150ms after it was scheduled due to the specified delay.

 If [timer](#timer) is called within the callback of another timer, the new timer callback (if eligible as determined by the specified *delay* and *time*) will be invoked immediately at the end of the current frame, rather than waiting until the next frame.
 Within a frame, timer callbacks are guaranteed to be invoked in the order they were scheduled (regardless of their start time).